GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

     done
     ```

-    To check the connectivity for the database or CDN endpoint we first retrieve the Amazon EC2 instance Id and, from that, get the `Name` tag value, which we use as the `Host` dimension when creating our metric.
-This `Host` value specifies which environment (blue or green) is being measured.
+    To check the connectivity for the database or CDN endpoint we first retrieve the Amazon EC2 instance Id and, from that, get the `Name` tag value, which is passed as the `Host` dimension when creating our metric.
+This `Host` value specifies which environment (blue/green) is being evaluated.

-    The purpose of the script is to perform a network connectivity check (using `netcat`) to the dependency endpoint every few seconds.
-It then uses the AWS CLI to generate metric data for the `db-connectivity` or `cdn-connectivity` metric, passing a value of `1` if the connection succeeded and `0` for a failure.
+    These scripts use [netcat](https://linux.die.net/man/1/nc) to check the current network connectivity between the instance and the primary critical dependency endpoint.
+This check is performed every `10 seconds`.
+The AWS CLI then generates metric data for the `db-connectivity` and `cdn-connectivity` metrics, passing a value of `1` if the connection succeeded and `0` for a failure.
+    {: .notice--tip }

 2. Create `systemd` service configuration files so the bash scripts will be executed and remain active.